WDI-SEA/ajax-reddit-slideshow/readme.md

 **Page should load with**

-* Some sort of title
+1. title
-* A short description telling the user what to do
+2. A short description telling the user what to do
-* A blank text field
+3. A blank text field
-* A Button ("start" or "go" or "search")
+4. A Button ("start" or "go" or "search")

 **When the user enters a search term and presses enter (or clicks the button)**